Is that design biodegradable? It’s complicated

 Researchers recently found that the compostable plastic bags popular with U.K. retailers were perfectly usable three years after being buried in dirt.

 As my colleague Adele Peters recently reported, these new materials can be difficult for recycling and composting companies to handle.
 Some plastics described as compostable don’t actually break down in the garden, landfill, or ocean.
-Instead, they only decompose under particular conditions, including temperatures of between 55-70 degrees Celsius (131-158 degrees Fahrenheit) along with high levels of humidity and oxygen.
-Industrial composters can create these conditions, but if these compostable plastics end up in the regular waste stream, they will not break down.
+Instead, they only decompose under particular conditions, including temperatures of 55-70 degrees Celsius (131-158 degrees Fahrenheit) along with high levels of humidity and oxygen.
+Industrial composters can create these conditions, but if the compostable plastics end up in the regular waste stream, they will not break down.
 The U.K. government is also concerned that when biodegradable plastic does break down, it could introduce toxins and microplastics to the soil.

 Meanwhile, some bioplastics have the same polymer structure as plastics made from fossil fuels, which means they won’t biodegrade at all.
-Their main benefit is that they’re manufactured from renewable, rather than non-renewable resources.
+Their main benefit is that they’re manufactured from renewable, rather than nonrenewable, resources.
 But relying on plants to create plastics has its own problems, and the U.K. is looking for research that addresses “whether the feedstocks for such products, including land use and any resources required to produce them, could be more effectively used for other purposes, such as food production.”

 These emerging materials have already sparked debate within the design community.
 Arthur Huang, founder and CEO of circular-economy engineering company Miniwiz, has argued that switching to plastics made from plants could have a devastating environmental cost when you consider how much farmland would be required to produce these plants.
 Even if we got to the point where all bioplastics could be effectively composted, Huang told Dezeen earlier this year, the process of composting bioplastics could potentially make the soil and the earth more acidic, polluting both the land and the oceans.
-Architect, Arthur Mamou-Mani disputed his claim, saying tests found that these composted plastics did not increase the acidity of the earth.
+Architect Arthur Mamou-Mani disputed his claim, saying tests found that these composted plastics did not increase the acidity of the earth.

 Whatever the case, the switch to biodegradable and compostable plastics will not be simple.
 So what can we do in the meantime?
 For one thing, experts say we should certainly use recycled plastic instead of virgin plastic, since this does not require new raw materials (whether oil or plants).
-But we should also focus on curbing our dependence on plastic and switch to organic materials like sustainably sourced wood, bamboo, or recycled aluminum.
-We might find inspiration from the artisans and designers of the ancient world, who created beautiful, functional products thousands of years before plastics were invented.
+But we should also focus on curbing our dependence on plastic and switch to organic materials such as sustainably sourced wood, bamboo, or recycled aluminum.
+We might take inspiration from the artisans and designers of the ancient world, who created beautiful, functional products thousands of years before plastics were invented.